Fountain Street Church: The 1911 Furniture Workers Strike

 Coming early in Wishart's career at FSC, the furniture workers' strike began as an effort to organize the furniture-making factories then critical to Grand Rapids.
 When the union's demands for a nine-hour day, pay by the hour, and a ten percent raise of the average wage were denied, Wishart and others intervened to try to prevent a strike with a commission whose report supported management.
 The workers went on strike for seventeen weeks, but ultimately failed in their efforts.

 While supportive of labor in principle, Wishart did not approve of union tactics.
 His "social secretary" (i.e., social worker), Viva Flaherty, was publicly supportive of the workers, making the strike a critical issue that divided sympathies in the church and wider community.
 Flaherty had begun her career at FSC working with John Randall and chided Wishart for lacking the zeal she found in his predecessor.

 The Church burns

 In May 1917, the American neo-Gothic building that housed Fountain Street Church burned to the ground.
 No cause was ever determined.
 The massive neo-Romanesque structure that now stands in its place was completed in 1924 following seven years of work and planning on behalf of Wishart and the church (during which time worshipping took place at Powers Theater).
-Designed to serve as a public auditorium as well as a house of worship, the new building had a seating capacity of over 1500.
-The large bell tower became part of the city's official World War I memory; some of the tower's room was dedicated to those slain in the war.
+Designed to serve as a public auditorium as well as a house of worship, the new building had a seating capacity of over 1,500.
+The large bell tower became part of the city's official World War I memorial; some of the tower's room was dedicated to those slain in the war.
+The new building was constructed at a height of 158 feet.